ryanweston/DAT513/README.md

 Project site: <https://projects.ryanweston.me/Mappa.Ply/>

 **Want to see more of the project?** Mappa.Ply currently reads data manually inputted into a JSON file, meaning the application will only work in Plymouth.
-If you want to see it in action, I have a rough trailer that's a currently a little too embarassing to put out in public.
+If you want to see it in action, I have a rough trailer that's currently a little too embarassing to put out in public.
 However, I'm happy to share the link with anyone who's interested.

 **Inspiration:** The work is heavily inspired by Ian Sinclair's commentary on Susan Phillipz's Tate exhibit.
 His commentary here helps to encapsulate the atmosphere we attempted to recreate within the project.